FSN 95 GTX

 Of course, Marc, as you know, "bone spurs" are not sharp little projections poking out of your heel.
 Instead, you have some bony material forming on the heel.
 And even THAT isn't what hurts.
 Instead it's a ligament that gets pulled tight by the additional bone.
 So my initial remark aside, it's possible that another boot may support your foot in a way that's different from the Asolo boots, reducing the ligament inflammation.
 An after-market insole such as Superfeet ($30; www.rei.com) might also provide better support.
 And, you may find that over-the-counter painkillers such as Advil and Motrin, acting as an anti-inflammatory, will keep you mobile when on the trail.
-Other than that, if you haven't seen one already, go to a podiatrist.
-He or she may fit you with an orthotic brace that reduces pressure on the heel and ligament.
-Or, failing that, surgery that releases the ligament may be in order.

 Our mission to inspire readers to get outside has never been more critical.
 In recent years, Outside Online has reported on groundbreaking research linking time in nature to improved mental and physical health, and we’ve kept you informed about the unprecedented threats to America’s public lands.
 Our rigorous coverage helps spark important debates about wellness and travel and adventure, and it provides readers an accessible gateway to new outdoor passions.
 Time outside is essential—and we can help you make the most of it.
 Making a financial contribution to Outside Online only takes a few minutes and will ensure we can continue supplying the trailblazing, informative journalism that readers like you depend on.
 We hope you’ll support us.
 Thank you.